 I am a museum person.
-Could not explore all the museums in Hong Kong that I wanted to, you never have enough time to explore all that you want.
-I explored The Hong Kong Museum of History in detail on the very first day of my Hong Kong trip.
+Could not explore all the museums in the city, that I wanted to.
+You never have enough time to explore all that you want.
+I explored The Hong Kong Museum of History in detail on the very first day of my trip.
 This gave me a good perspective of the history of the country and its journey to the present.
 It is a well-curated museum that lets you do activities like printing take away souvenirs based on Chinese signs.

 Wan Chai Walk

-Wan Chai is one of the oldest neighborhoods in Hong Kong, centered around an ancient temple.
+Wan Chai is one of the oldest neighborhoods, centered around an ancient temple.
 Walking through it is like walking through the history of the island.
 There are boards that guide you through the walk, but we have a detailed post for you to explore it on your own.

 Kowloon Walled City Walk

 Walk through the remains of an old walled city that was notorious for being the most densely populated place on earth and for many other things.
 Today, it is a well-manicured garden and a kind of memorial that dark history of the island.

 Read More – Kowloon Walled City Walk

 Stanley Village Walk

-The Stanley Village is that corner of Hong Kong that is so unlike Hong Kong.
+The Stanley Village is that corner of the city that is so unlike of the city.
 It is nestled between the hills and ocean like the rest of the city but without its skyscrapers and overcrowded spaces.
 A small market bustles with the creative energy of its traditional as well as modern artisans.
 I loved both the ride to the Stanley village as well as a walk through it.
 Check out this video:

 Hollywood Street Walk

-Walk on the upmarket Hollywood Street that is home to one of the most popular temples in Hong Kong dedicated to the God of Literature.
+Walk on the upmarket Hollywood Street that is home to one of the most popular temples dedicated to the God of Literature.
 I loved the small cafes and street art that I discovered while walking around it.

 Read More – Street Art